brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 - Daily Reading list maker, Desktop app or Chrome plugin.
 Select Article title, press hotkey, it writes selected text and page url to markdown doc.
 Or does it push it to Firebase?

-- Swipeable navigation. it works just like a slider does. next nav categroy can be blurred out and clipped on the side.
+- Swipeable navigation. it works just like a slider does. next nav category can be blurred out and clipped on the side.

 - STL MIT HAUS opening.
-All designs can be tweeked my viewers and sent or printed
+All designs can be tweeked by viewers and sent or printed

 - Web vs Print typography
     - Indentation vs new line (Both work, but one would require much more paper, thus more money)